 The North Face Jester is a great daypack for travel and a suitable choice if you’re looking to throw a few things into your bag without having to worry about them.

 It’s rugged and durable so you don’t need to take any extra care of your camera gear or laptop and it’s practical enough that you can use it on a regular basis and not look like a tourist.

-North Face has constantly surprised with me their quality and reliable gear and nothing has changed with their Jester backpack.
+The North Face has continued to surprise with me their quality and reliable gear and nothing has changed with their Jester backpack.

 This was one of the first packs I ever bought and for nearly 10-years it has served me well.
 I’ve since upgraded but the bag still sits in my closet, waiting and ready to go for the next time I want to bring it with me.

 - FlexVent shoulder straps with a molded interior for ultimate comfort

 - A reasonable weight of 4lbs

 - Sturdy hip-belt for added support and stability

 - Made with water-resistant and durable material